codefellows-seattle-javascript-401d19/16-19-auth/lab-david/README.md

 # Code Fellows 401
-## Binary Tree - Day 15
+## Authentication
-This is a binary tree data structure demonstration that uses a constructor to create new binary trees.
-The constructor includes three prototype methods that traverse the trees.
+This is a RESTful HTTP server with basic authentication using express.

 ## Motivation
 I was motivated by an extreme desire to learn web development which led me to enroll in this program which ultimately led me to this assignment.